apache/nuttx/configs/stm32l476-mdk/README.txt

   $ sudo apt install picocom
   $ sudo picocom -b 115200 /dev/ttyUSB2

-Everything else defaults correction.
+Everything else defaults correctly.
 Ctrl-A then Ctrl-X will terminate either the minicom or the picocom session.